 It’s important to remember that the ideal milligram serving size can vary from one person to another.

-Some people get high with as little as 2mg of THC; others do so at 30mg, while others won't feel the effect until the dosing is past 100mg or more.
+Some people get high with as little as 2mg of THC; others do so at 30mg; others won’t feel the effect until the dosing is over 100mg or more.

 Others may not feel the effect of edibles at all.

 This is all based on your tolerance.
-Your tolerance and ideal serving size can be impacted by many different factors, including your weight, metabolism, and your unique endocannabinoid system.
+Many factors, including your weight, metabolism, and the unique endocannabinoid system, can impact your tolerance and ideal serving size.

 Don’t assume that you should start with a higher dose because you smoke a lot.
 Edibles affect the body differently than other application methods.